Last updated: Friday, May 29, 2020 10:03 AM

-Guidance for Social Care Personal Assistants and employers regarding PPE and information on how to access equipment if you are unable to source PPE from your usual routes.
+Guidance is available for Social Care Personal Assistants and employers regarding PPE and information on how to access equipment if you are unable to source it from your usual routes.

-Advice Services have provided a dedicated page that provides useful information and links in relation to benefits and support you can apply for during this pandemic.
+Please visit our dedicated page for useful information and links in relation to benefits and support you can apply for during this pandemic.

 If you see something, are told something or something doesn’t feel right, you need to report it.
-We can only help people that become known to us.
+We can only help people who become known to us.

 Phone Contact Details